Defi-Oracle-Tooling/absolute-realms-dashboard/docs/endpoints.md

 **POST** `/generate-task`

-- **Description**: Generates a new task using OpenAI and stores it in Firestore.
+- **Description**: Generates a new task using Azure AI Foundry and stores it in Azure Cosmos DB.
 - **Request Body**:
   ```json
   {